 The Contractor shall manage a waste generator services program that encompasses hazardous and M/LLW waste.
 This management starts with pre-generation planning through shipment to off-Site or on-Site disposal.
 The Contractor shall ensure that all wastes are properly characterized and maintained in safe, compliant storage until properly disposed of or shipped off-Site.
 The Contractor shall establish management controls to allow timely and efficient verification by DOE of waste volumes generated, treated, certified, packaged, loaded, and shipped off-Site.
 The Contractor shall safely manage and dispose of waste, generated by or discovered during on-Site EM cleanup activities, at an appropriate disposal facility.
 The Contractor shall establish or maintain the generator certifications with off-Site disposal facilities (e.g. Energy Solutions, Waste Control Specialists, etc.) necessary to implement the PWS.
-Should another contractor require ICP Waste Generator Services, then the Interface Agreement between the two contractors shall define how waste treatment and disposal services will be provided and reimbursed.
+Should another contractor shall define how waste treatment and disposal services will be provided and reimbursed.